aitgon/vtam/doc/content/reference.rst

     - name_txt: String with the scientific name.
     - old_tax_id: Optional.
 Integer with a previous taxonomic ID that will be tried if an entry was not found in the tax_id column.

-A precomputed file can be downloaded from `OSF <https://osf.io/vrfwz/>`_ together with a COInr COI datacase.
-This version in not necessarily the most up to date compared to the ncbi taxonomy database, but it works with with the associated COI database.
+A precomputed file can be downloaded from `OSF <https://osf.io/vrfwz/>`_ together with a COInr COI database.
+This version in not necessarily the most up to date compared to the ncbi taxonomy database, but it works with the associated COI database.

 Alternatively, the *taxonomy* command of VTAM can download the up-to-date ncbi taxonomy database (`<https://www.ncbi.nlm.nih.gov/taxonomy>`_) and create a fresh TSV file with the latest data in NCBI.
 This is strongly recommended if you are using a recently downloaded version of the ncbi_nt: